Your area Not set — showing everywhere

 Addressed

-She stated her understanding that she was to be approved for the Board of Trustees during the meeting.
-She sought confirmation regarding her appointment.
+She stated her understanding that she was to be approved for the Board of Trustees under the Select Board Other Business section of the meeting.
 Key concern

-Confirmation of approval for the Board of Trustees position.
+Confirmation of her appointment to the Board of Trustees.

 Board response

-Judy Newman-Rogers (present at meeting) informed her that the Select Board had already signed the necessary documents approving her.
+Judy Newman-Rogers clarified that the Select Board had already signed the necessary documents approving her as a Trustee.

 Christine Frost